 If the strong taste of pure chocolate is overwhelming, consider pairing your cacao with a natural sweetener like raw honey.

-When you strip chocolate of all the sugars that make it unhealthy, you’re left with a simple, nutritious substance that delivers plenty of dietary zinc.
-You shouldn’t be afraid to snack on chocolate if it’s 100%-cacao.
+When you strip chocolate of all the sugars that make it unhealthy, you are left with a simple, nutritious substance that delivers plenty of dietary zinc.
+While not in huge portions 100%-cacao made chocolate is a perfectly healthy snack to be included into your diet.

 Enjoy a few chunks of chocolate with a handful of antioxidant goji berries to maximise the thyroid benefits cacao offers.